 The leaves are in 2 rows, alternate, simple, thin, ovate to obovate, 4 to 6 inches long and 2 to 3 inches wide with a short stalk.
 The margins are double-saw-toothed in upper half to 3/4ths of the leaf, grading to less distinct single sawtooth near the base.
 The bases are oblique with unequal sides (in-equilateral).
 Tips are pointed, the lateral veins are parallel with at least 4 of the lateral veins near the base showing forks; the upper surface is dark green and slightly rough (nature's sandpaper) - more so than on American Elm - while the underside is paler and usually with fine hair.
 Veins on the underside distinctly stand out from the surface with tufts of white hair at the vein intersections.
 There will be variability in leaf shape and size.
 A number of leaves will be strongly folded upward along the main leaf vein.
 There are a pair of linear narrow stipules at the base of the leaf which dry up and fall away early.
 Fall color is yellow.

 Habitat: Slippery Elm likes full sun, fertile soil, but many soil types, and moist to mesic conditions.
 The root system is shallow and spreading but in dry soils a tap root will develop.
 It is more shade tolerant than American Elm.
 It reproduces from seed and stump sprouts or by layering.
 Unfortunately the tree is somewhat susceptible to the Dutch Elm disease.
 The species is known to commonly cross with Siberian elm, U. pumila.

-Names: The genus Ulmus, is the Latin word for Elm. the species name, rubra, means 'red', referring to the to the rusty-red inner bark, which is also the source of "slippery elm" and "red elm."
+Names: The genus Ulmus, is the Latin word for Elm. the species name, rubra, means 'red', referring to the to the rusty-red inner bark, which is also the source of the "slippery elm" and "red elm" names.
 The author name for the plant classification, from 1793, ‘Muhl’ is for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.